huggingface/transformers/docs/source/model_sharing.rst

 Add a model card
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To make sure everyone knows what your model can do, what its limitations and potential bias or ethical considerations, please add a README.md model card to your model repo.
+To make sure everyone knows what your model can do, what its limitations, potential bias or ethical considerations are, please add a README.md model card to your model repo.
 You can just create it, or there's also a convenient button titled "Add a README.md" on your model page.
-If you need one, `here <https://github.com/huggingface/model_card>`__ is a model card template (meta-suggestions are welcome).
+A model card template can be found  `here <https://github.com/huggingface/model_card>`__ (meta-suggestions are welcome). model card template (meta-suggestions are welcome).

 .. note::